natt96z/cybersac/docs/source/BeginnerEasyCybersac.rst

    :width: 80%
    :align: center

 ..
-Note:: ★IMPORTANT (Start Here!)★ This page is based on unit 1 and 2 of the official CyberPatriot learning material.
+Note:: ★IMPORTANT: This page is based on unit 1 and 2 of the official CyberPatriot learning material.★

-.. raw:: html

-   <a href="https://drive.google.com/file/d/1zi67tDVoSFbnODvH4ebx5iNOf6MotPNi/view?usp=sharing" target="_blank">Open Unit 1 Learning Material - </a>

-.. raw:: html

-   <a href="https://drive.google.com/file/d/12tzzx0Wt9kGN8_T94E4kUEJcQ0cfHXNd/view?usp=sharing" target="_blank">Open Unit 2 Learning Material</a>

 **Visiting Malicious Websites – Sites to Avoid**